 Application and processing fees can be especially burdensome, as these fees don’t guarantee you will receive a loan.
 In fact, you may need to pay for application and processing fees with multiple lenders before your loan is approved.

-Certain fees, such as late payment fees or prepayment fees, are punitive in nature.
+Certain fees, such as late payment fees or prepayment fees, are punitive.
 Like processing and application fees, origination fees serve as a way to compensate for the time and effort put into assessing your application and approving your loan.
-Sometimes an origination fee may be taken on off the principal sum you receive on your loan.
+Sometimes an origination fee may be taken off the principal sum you receive on your loan.